 - Click "Add client" and your identity provider client is ready.

 Last step to enabling Facebook login is to configure your Sharetribe Web Template with the values that you used to add an identity provider client in Console.
 Add the following environment variables to your template:

 REACT_APP_FACEBOOK_APP_IDThe App ID of your Facebook app.
 Corresponds to client ID of the identity provider in Console.

 FACEBOOK_APP_SECRETThe App Secret of your Facebook app.
 Corresponds to client secret of the identity provider in Console.

-For more information on FTW environment variables, see the FTW Environment configuration variables article.
+For more information on the template environment variables, see the Template environment variables article.

 That is it.
-Setting these environment variables will make FTW render the Facebook login button in signup and login forms.
+Setting these environment variables will make Sharetribe Web Template render the Facebook login button in signup and login forms.